gateweaver/gateweaver/packages/docs/docs/getting-started.md

 This command will start the Gateweaver server on port 8080 by default.
 You can specify a different port by setting the `PORT` environment variable in your `.env.gateweaver` file.

-Your BFF is now running and you can access:
+Your API Gateway is now running and you can access:

 - http://localhost:8080/proxy/todos for todos data
 - http://localhost:8080/proxy/posts for post data